 The World Bank assessed the potential for different forms of insurance to contribute to raising domestic revenues for health and concluded that any scale-up of SSK would need to be financed from general government revenues, and that a national or regional insurance scheme will require long term planning and substantial investment capacity that is not evident at present.
 The current SSK benefit package covers mostly in-patient care and referral to district hospitals; family planning has not yet been integrated into SSK schemes, although this is part of the FP2020 agenda (FP2020 2018b).

 Some good progress has been made regarding provision of private health insurance in the garment sector.
 For example, a Dutch-funded pilot, was introduced in 2015-16 and provides access to a basket of services including SRH and FP services for insured women.
 Efforts are underway to scaled up the approach.
 Annual premiums are around BDT 500, paid through a combination of external assistance and cost-sharing by business owners and the insured.
-It has been estimated that, with some 4.2 million garment factory workers, such a scheme could raise around BTK 2 billion if extended to all garment sector workers (Uddin 2018).
+It has been estimated that, with some 4.2 million garment factory workers, such a scheme could raise around BDT 2 billion if extended to all garment sector workers (Uddin 2018).
 Other schemes have sprung up with different cost structures, although it is not clear how many garment workers are currently covered by such schemes (Malik 2018).

 At 7.5% of GDP, Bangladesh’s tax-gap (the gap between a country’s potential and actual tax revenues) is among the highest in the region, indicating substantial room for improvement (World Bank 2016).
 Key areas for improving tax collection are strengthening governance and tackling corruption.
 Both UNESCAP and World Bank have raised the possibility of a carbon tax, rationalising foreign direct investment tax incentives, and earmarked taxes for health (i.e. the tobacco tax), as potential mechanisms for increasing domestic financing for health, education and social welfare programmes (UNESCAP 2018, World Bank 2016).
 This year, Bangladesh will introduce a long-delayed flat rate of VAT at 15% (delayed due to pressure from businesses), which will raise considerable additional domestic resources.
 However, based on historical trends, it does not seem likely that a greater proportion of the newly raised funds will be allocated to the health sector.